EnriqueGS88/db-on-erc1155/README.md

-# Basic Sample Hardhat Project
+# Database structured in an ERC-1155 NFT

 Store metadata about real estate in a distributed ledger.

-Metadata to be stored in an NFT (ERC-1155).
+The Metadata is structured in an NFT (ERC-1155) that points to data stored in IPFS.

+The contracts in this project rely heavily on the [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) contracts.

 Upon cloning this repository, try running these commands: